wwwwwwzh/Notes/Logs.md

 This offers a new perspective of projection.
 Projection is nature's statistics.
 We observe statistics of the world and infer or analyze this statistics.
 This view even adds to the original projection formulation.
 The forward and backward projection are now probabilistic, meaning that there are mathematical ways to better understand these two non deterministic mechanisms.

 ### 10.10
-Interestingly, the radiation chapters are now understandable possibly bc I have since learned electromagnetism and trignometry.
+Interestingly, the Feynman radiation chapters are now understandable possibly bc I have since learned electromagnetism and trignometry.
 The method to add 2 trig waves of same freq is explored in 29-7 which was expected.

 ### 10.11
 It's interesting that music notes just look like stock data showing trends and periods and other things